Luis-Varona/umnb-tax-rates-police-spending/data_report/data_report.md

 This is supplemented by 2024 data on municipal policing provider agreements [@And25].
-We map this data backwards to municipal jurisdictions and boundaries from previous years and integrate indicators as time-constant variables into our panel as described below.
+We map this data backwards to municipal jurisdictions and boundaries from previous years and integrate indicators into interaction terms in our panel as described below.

+Finally, the instrument variable in the first stage of our 2SLS regression is median household income, given in census data from Statistics Canada.
+Data is only available from 2000 [@SC01], 2005 [@SC06], 2015 [@SC16], and 2020 [@SC21];
+hence, linear interpolation is applied for the intervening years.
+The resulting income data (typically correlated with tax base per capita but not with tax rate) is then used to reduce simultaneity bias in our fixed-effects model.

-### Data Cleaning and Organization
+## Data Cleaning and Organization

+### Primary Data

 The original Excel files extracted from `.zip` archives provided by the GNB and the UMNB are contained in the [`data_raw`](../data_pipeline/data_raw)